tzwilliams/autohotkeyAPA_titleFixer/README.md

 ## Code access
 ### Downloading the ahk file
-Unfortunately GitHub doesn't make it easy to download a single file.
-Follow these steps to download the .ahk file.
+Follow these steps to __download the .ahk file__.
-1. Go to the file you want to download.
+1. Go to the file you want to download: [textFieldToSentenceCase.ahk](https://github.com/tzwilliams/autohotkeyAPA_titleFixer/blob/master/textFieldToSentenceCase.ahk).
+This opens the file in the GitHub UI.
 1. Click it to view the contents within the GitHub UI.
-1. In the top right, right click the Raw button.
+1. In the top right, right click the _Raw_ button.
-1. Save as...
+1. Right click anywhere, select Save as...

 ### Modifying the code
 The **code can be examined** (and then edited) by opening the .ahk file in a text editor (my code was initially inspired from the code posted at https://autohotkey.com/board/topic/24431-convert-text-uppercase-lowercase-capitalized-or-inverted/).